duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 ## Primary objectives

+- Data-Shield IPv4 Blocklist contains the latest data for blocking IPs generating malicious traffic and activities.
 - Reduce noise by up to 50%, save time on incident response, reduce consumption of CPU, RAM, and other server resources.
-- Block up to approximately 90% of malicious bot traffic in order to significantly reduce the load on servers in terms of resources.
+- Block up to approximately 95% of malicious bot traffic in order to significantly reduce the load on servers in terms of resources.
 - Automatic update of blocklists via GitHub, JSdelivr [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), GitLab and Gitea Raw URLs.

 ## Production lists